imazen/keyhub/spec/schema.md

 * pk id
 * fk package_id
-* str display_name - Will usually be something like "Resizer 4 alpha 1"
+* str1k display_name - Will usually be something like "Resizer 4 alpha 1"
-* str version - The official version, like "4.0.1"
+* str1k version - The official version, like "4.0.1"
 * int stability - A stability rating, where 0 is stable, 1 is RC, 2 is beta, 3 is alpha, 4 is preview, etc.
-* str2 notes_url - URL of release notes
+* str4k notes_url - URL of release notes
-* str2 download_url - URL of download.
+* str4k download_url - URL of download.
 May need to be signed for public access if private on S3.
 * datetime2 release_date - When this release becomes visible

 ### SKUPackages